 You can now just run

 DISPLAY=:0 geary in the Ubuntu terminal to open Geary.
-It should be possible to create a Batch script to automate the proccess of running it.
+It should be possible to create a Batch script to automate the proccess of running it, but saw no point in making one.
 As WLS evolves, quirks may be less for Geary to be usable on Windows.